vmware-tanzu/vmotion-migration-tool-for-bosh-deployments/docs/migrate.md

 sudo vim /var/tempest/workspaces/default/deployments/bosh-state.json
 ```

 Edit the datastore section to point to new datastore.
-Remove the base64 suffix on disk name (part between period and .vmdk) if it exists ie:
+Remove the base64 suffix on disk name (part between period and .vmdk) if it exists i.e.:
 `disk-1983a793-2c33-474d-ad7f-8e24586ccc13.eyJ0YXJnZXRfZGF0YXN0b3JlX3BhdHRlcm4iOiJeKE5GU1xcLURhdGFzdG9yZTIpJCJ9` would be changed to `disk-1983a793-2c33-474d-ad7f-8e24586ccc13`